 Prior to the end of 2015-2016, Northwestern Academy closed its doors (May 2016).
 Providing instruction at Northwestern Academy has seen its challenges.
 A decision was made to provide special education instruction in 1213 and with the addition of regular education in 1314.
 At that time, enrollment numbers were steady.
 These enrollment numbers have been declining since 1213 which made it difficult to project tuition revenue and the needs of instructional staff.
 At the start of the 2015-16 school year several buildings at Northwestern were closed and the district was able to decrease staff.
 However in December 2015 additional closures took place requiring the district to terminate additional staff.
 Enrollment declined drastically and the cost of the rental/lease per student ADM increased even more making it extremely costly.
-The district has been taking a closer look at the programs being offered and this facility and its total cost to the district.
-However, the changes that occur have not given adequate time to the district to adjust.
 Though the district does invoice the home districts of costs, school code does limit what can be charged for regular education tuition.
 Other items of concern between Shamokin Area School District and Northwestern Human Services are Wards of state tuition reimbursement for years prior to 2008-09, regular education tuition portion of the special education students during 2012-13, and outstanding payments from home school districts of invoices.
 In the initial agreement with Northwestern, Shamokin Area School District was to act as a pass through of the funds between school districts of enrolled students and Northwestern which limited the liability to the district.
+These matters are currently being litigated.

 The District is currently responsible for providing educational services to a new facility called Coal Township Youth Academy which houses court placed youth.
 This facility began accepting students in January.
 The Facility can house a maximum of 32 students.
+Due to the low enrollment numbers, the cost to the district exceeds the amount that we are limited to invoice the home districts by school code.

 The agreement between the district and the American Federation of State, County, and Municipal Employees will expire in June of 2018.
-The present agreement settled in Fall 2015 for the term of July 1 2013 through June 30, 2018.
+The present agreement settled in fall 2015 for the term of July 1 2013 through June 30, 2018.
 Previous agreements granted annual increases retroactive to July 1, 2009 as follows, .40, .60, .50, and .40 in 2012.
 The prior two contracts yielded annual hourly increase of: \$.75, .80, \$.80, \$.60, \$.60, \$.60, \$.60, \$.60, and \$.60.
 For the 2014-15 and 2015-16 budget, the district was still in negotiations and had prepared the budget without any increases included.
 Negotiations were in progress and it was difficult to predict how to budget for 2015-16.
 The budget was prepared without any increases included, however either the budgetary reserve would be used or the board would need to reopen the budget to allocate the appropriate funds to cover the cost of the contract.
 The agreement was settled after the passing of the budget with an increase of \$1 for 1516 (prorated), \$0.40 in 1617 and \$0.35 in 1718 were agreed upon.
+As referenced earlier, a new agreement has been reached in fall, 2017.